carbon-language/carbon-lang/llvm/docs/LangRef.rst

 While ``undef`` and ``poison`` pointers can be frozen, the result is a non-dereferenceable pointer.
 See the
 :ref:`Pointer Aliasing Rules <pointeraliasing>` section for more information.
+If an aggregate value or vector is frozen, the operand is frozen element-wise.
+The padding of an aggregate isn't considered, since it isn't visible without storing it into memory and loading it with a different type.

 Example: